MCP authentication

 Troubleshooting

 "Missing authorization token" error.
 Your editor didn't complete the sign-in flow.
-Restart the editor and try again.
-It should open the browser for sign-in.
+In Claude Code, run /mcp, select buron, and choose Authenticate.
+In other editors, restart so the browser sign-in triggers again.

 Sign-in loop.
 If your browser keeps opening, your session may have expired or been revoked.
 Clear your editor's MCP credential cache and sign in fresh.
 In Claude Code, run /mcp to see server status and reconnect.